 Faye has a Bachelor of Management (BTM) from Wairariki Institute of Technology, was the Valedictorian at her graduation ceremony, and the recipient of an Award for Academic Excellence.
 She has served on several Charitable Boards and Committees, and whilst living in Taupo was awarded the Rotary Club of Taupo Award for Services to the Community.

 Outside of Grow, Faye loves hiking and mountain biking with husband Dave, walking SPCA dogs on weekends, and enjoying all that the sunny Hawke's Bay has to offer.
 Her dependents are her two black cats - Mervyn & his sister Moomoo.

 After volunteering and working with local SPCA’s and other community NFP’s, Faye is driven to help others (whether they have two legs or four) and making a positive difference in her community.

 Faye loves her role and the diversity it offers with the topics that are covered.
 She is committed to providing the best possible learning experience for all who attend Grow’s events and building long-lasting, supportive friendships with the presenters she engages with.
 She also loves the fact that the passionate, dedicated speakers Grow works with share the common goal of wanting to help others thrive.

-is an Event Coordinator, working on events from conception to delivery, working closely with clients and presenters.
+is an Event Manager, working on events from conception to delivery, working closely with clients and presenters.
 The role is varied and incorporates all aspects of running an event, from speaker management, venue selection, social media presence and budget control.